backdrop-contrib/views_aggregator/README.txt

 -----------
-o Views-style table grouping, whereby the original table is split into smaller ones, interferes with this plugin, so is not available. o When you apply two aggregation functions on the same field, the 2nd function gets applied on the results of the first -- not always what you want. o Grouping, tallying and other functions may not work correctly when you have
+o Views-style table grouping, whereby the original table is split into smaller ones, interferes with this plugin, so is not available. o When you have an aggregated View AND a normal View attachment on the same page AND you click-sort on Global:Math Expression the normal View attachment will temporarily disappear.
+This is because the sort is passed to BOTH displays and normal Views do not support sorting on Math Expressions. o When you apply two aggregation functions on the same field, the 2nd function gets applied on the results of the first -- not always what you want. o Grouping, tallying and other functions may not work correctly when you have